mgmarlow/mgmarlow.com/words/2022-09-08-building-emacs-mac-os.md

 ./configure --help
 ```

-Here is the list of options that are recommended for Mac OS.
-The description is directly copied from the output of the previous command:
+Here is the list of options that are recommended for Mac OS, compiled from [various](https://github.com/d12frosted/homebrew-emacs-plus) [sources](https://github.com/mclear-tools/build-emacs-macos).
+I've included the `--help` output with each option:

 - `--with-native-compilation`: compile with Emacs Lisp native compiler support
+- `--with-json`: compile with native JSON support
 - `--with-ns`: use Nextstep (macOS Cocoa or GNUstep) windowing system.
 On by default on macOS
+- `--with-xwidgets`: enable use of xwidgets in Emacs buffers (requires macOS Cocoa, [more info](https://www.gnu.org/software/emacs/manual/html_node/elisp/Xwidgets.html))
+- `--without-dbus`: don't compile with D-Bus support ([more info](https://www.gnu.org/software/emacs/manual/html_mono/dbus.html))
+- `--without-compress-install`: don't compress some files (.el, .info, etc.) when installing
-- `--disable-silent-rules`: verbose build output (undo: "make V=0")
+- `--disable-silent-rules`: enable verbose build output

 Run the `configure` script with these options to create the `Makefile` you'll use to build Emacs.

 ```
 ./configure --with-native-compilation \
+            --with-json \
             --with-ns \
+            --with-xwidgets \
+            --without-dbus \
+            --without-compress-install \
             --disable-silent-rules
 ```

 After this finishes, it's time to build Emacs proper.

 ### Build emacs

+> Note: if `make` fails, take a look at "Troubleshooting" down below.
+Your best bet is to run `make bootstrap` instead.

 ```
 make